jamesccupps/jamesccupps.github.io/PROTOCOL.md

 ## 23. Identity-Leak Surfaces

 This section enumerates protocol features that reveal panel identity information to a passive or low-touch observer.
-Implementers of defensive monitoring tools should be aware of these surfaces; scanner authors can use them as shortcuts during cold-site discovery.
+Implementers of defensive monitoring tools SHOULD be aware of these surfaces; discovery-tool implementers can use them as shortcuts during cold-site discovery.

 ### 23.1 Routing Header in Any Response